 Tesla's Elon Musk calls for breakup of Amazon in tweet

-June 4 (Reuters) - Telsa Inc TSLA.O Chief Executive Elon Musk on Thursday called for Amazon.com Inc AMZN.O to be broken up.
+June 4 (Reuters) - Telsa Inc TSLA.O Chief Executive Elon Musk on Thursday called for Amazon.com Inc AMZN.O to be broken up, after an author complained on social media about being unable to self-publish a book via the world's largest online retailer.

+"This is insane @JeffBezos," Musk tweeted at Amazon's chief.
+Both men are billionaires and oversee competing space exploration companies on top of their duties at Telsa and Amazon.
+"Time to break up Amazon.
+Monopolies are wrong!"
+Musk added in a second tweet.

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))